freedev/solrcloud-zookeeper-kubernetes/README.md

     gcloud container clusters create cluster-solr --num-nodes 1 --machine-type n1-standard-4 --disk-size=50 --scopes storage-rw,compute-rw

-Once your Google Cloud Kubernetes cluster is started you need to prepare the environment to deploy Solr and Zookeeper.
-Because both Solr and Zookeeper need a place (PersistentVolume) where store their data, so we create two 50GB disks:

-    gcloud compute disks create --size 50 --type pd-standard  pd-disk-zookeeper

-    gcloud compute disks create --size 50 --type pd-standard  pd-disk-solr

 Now you can start your cluster:

     start-google-cloud.sh

 When your cluster is successfully started, you need to understand how to reach the Solr instance.
 You can use `kubectl` and `jq`:

     $ kubectl get svc solr-service -o json | jq ".spec.ports[0] | .nodePort"